rpdharanidhar/rpdharanidhar.github.io/about.md

 comments: false
 ---

 Hello peeps, I'm a BE - Computer Science Engineering student from <a href="https://bitsathy.ac.in/">BIT</a>.
-I'm a DevOps Enthusiast having interest in Jenkins, Terraform, Ansible, Docker and INfrastructure Networking.
+I'm a DevOps Enthusiast having interest in Jenkins, Terraform, Ansible, Docker and Infrastructure Networking.

 *Download my Resume to get more information about my honor's and achievements*